apache/nuttx/README.txt

     Using this command after configuring is generally a good practice anyway:
-    Even if the defconfig files are not "compressed" in this fashion, the defconfig file may be old and the only way to assure that the installed .config is is uptodate is via 'make oldconfig' or 'make olddefconfig'.
+    Even if the defconfig files are not "compressed" in this fashion, the defconfig file may be old and the only way to assure that the installed .config is is up to date is via 'make oldconfig' or 'make olddefconfig'.
     See the paragraph above entitled ""Refreshing Configurations" for additional information.